Blkalkin/dalle-interior-design/README.md

 ### Backend Routes
-Node and Express were used for Roominate's backend, but some routes were more challenging to create than others.
+Node and Express were used for Roominate's backend, and some routes were more challenging to create than others.
 Our Project creation route required integration with AWS S3:

 ```